 Depending on service, temperature, and pressure gaskets can be of various materials as listed in the table below:

-Color-Coded Chart for the type of gasket identification
+Color-coded chart for the type of flange gasket identification

 Spiral wound gaskets with stainless steel core and PTFE or graphite as the filler material is the most widely used gasket for process industries.
 For inspection and identification purposes, ASME B16.20 provides a Color Coding Chart as shown in Fig. 11 below: